Trans Sarbagita

-Trans Sarbagita is a bus rapid transit (BRT) system in Denpasar, Bali, Indonesia.
+Trans Sarbagita is a bus rapid transit (BRT) system in Denpasar metropolitan area, Bali, Indonesia.
+Its operational area include Denpasar, Badung Regency, Tabanan Regency, and Gianyar Regency.
 The system began its operations on 18 August 2011.
 It was designed to rebuild Bali's public transport system.

 As of 2014, the buses carried 5,000 passengers per day with 25 Buses in operation.
 The buses run in 2 routes, the first is Batubulan-Nusa Dua vv and Denpasar Kota-Garuda Wisnu Kencana vv.
 The ticket prices are 3,500 IDR for adults and 2,500 IDR for students. in 2015 Trans Sarbagita launched two new routes, Tabanan-Mengwi-Bandara and Mahendradata-Sanur-Lebih.